 The Mirrors collection, then, incorporates the following shades: Jem, which resembles a Thai garnet in its bottle but, when applied to nails, takes on more of a rubellite color with more visible purple undertones to the deep red color; Neeka, a grayish lavender shade with an even, icy polish; Yara, a Spanish olive color saturated with gold micropearls that give the shade an aura of warmth; Marina, a pale steel blue with a glacial feel and a mirrored finish; Nimue, a true purple chock full of silver glimmer particles for a mystical, cosmic effect; and Tao, a metallic gray color that’s half way between sterling silver and gunmetal.

-After the jump, you’ll find swatches of these nail lacquers so you can appreciate the mirror-laden beauty mirage!
+Next, you’ll find swatches of these nail lacquers so you can appreciate the mirror-laden beauty mirage!
 And stay tuned for swatches of the Smoke shades!

 Below, you can see what the Yara color looks like on nails.
 The Yara is reminiscent of Zoya’s fabulous Gemma shade in that both have an olive green basis but, unlike its predecessor, the Yara is imbued with glittering particles.
 These gold speckles make the Yara shade look sun-soaked and radiant.
 While I personally prefer the Gemma lacquer, it’s really just a matter of personal preference since they’re both quite pretty.

 Next, check out the Neeka shade, a violet purple loaded with silver glitter.
 These silver particles look like stars in the distant sky, swirling in a purple Nebula.